 }

-Snowflake natively supports semi-structured data, which means semi-structured data can be loaded into relational tables without requiring the definition of a schema in advance.
+Snowflake natively supports semi-structured data, which means semi-structured data can be loaded into relational tables without defining a schema in advance.
 For JSON, each top-level, complete object is loaded as a separate row in the table.
 As long as the object is valid, each object can contain newline characters and spaces.

 Typically, tables used to store semi-structured data consist of a single VARIANT column.
-Once the data is loaded, you can query the data like how you would query structured data.
+Once the data is loaded, you can query it the way you would query structured data.

 To upload your JSON files to Amazon S3, you must first create an Amazon S3 bucket to hold your data.
 Use the AWS S3 UI to upload the files from local storage.

-An external stage specifies where the JSON files are stored so that the data can be loaded into a Snowflake table.
+An external stage specifies where the JSON files are stored to load the data into a Snowflake table.

 create or replace stage your_s3_stage url='s3://{$YOUR_AWS_S3_BUCKET}/'